 The system worked fairly well until the Divorce, and then Depression coupled with an environment that didn’t support working out on the floor changed those habits.
 I continued walking for a year or so, walked sporadically for the next decade, knowing it was good to do, but, well… Depression.
 Comes.
 And it goes – but never quite all the way away.

 THEN the cancers started.
-They came on slow.

 I’m fairly certain there is a connection between Depression and cancers.
 The Depression doesn’t need to be on the surface, mine doesn’t always show, but it’s always there, lurking.

 When the discomfort in my gut started in the two places where polyps had been removed during a colonoscopy in 2013, I knew the Family Troll had moved in.
-My mother’s family had a history…
+My mother’s family had a history.

 But it took a few years for that part to happen.